-- Information available to the writer at the time of preparation of this report; - Assumptions, conditions, and qualifications as set forth in this report; - Data, reports, and other information supplied by Manganese X Energy Corp., and other thirdparty sources.
+- Information available to the writer at the time of preparation of this report; - Assumptions, conditions, and qualifications as set forth in this report; - Data, reports, and other information supplied by Graphano Energy Ltd., and other thirdparty sources.

-For the purpose of the report, the Author has reviewed and relied on ownership information provided by Manganese X Energy Corp. which to the author's knowledge is correct.
+For the purpose of the report, the Author has reviewed and relied on ownership information provided by Graphano Energy Ltd. which to the author's knowledge is correct.
 A limited search of tenure data on the Quebec government's GESTIM and the Mining Title Management System web site confirms the data supplied by the Company.
 However, the limited research by the Author does not constitute a legal opinion as to the ownership status of the Lac Aux Bouleaux Graphite property.
-This disclaimer applies to Section 4 of this report.
+This disclaimer applies to ownership information relating to the Property.
 The Author is responsible for all items of this report.